-VII.
-Criminal Citations Issued in Lieu of Booking

-- A. Juveniles cited for non-violent offenses (i.e. minor infractions, thefts, assaults, trespassing, vandalism, curfew, and H&S 11357(b)) the deputy needs to check the "To Be Notified" box.
-The reason no court appearance date is issued because the juvenile may be eligible for the PRYDE program. - B. Diagram on Juvenile Procedures, page 27.27 of this section. - C. Follow-up Report.
+- VII.
+Criminal Citations Issued in Lieu of Booking - A. Juveniles cited for non-violent offenses (i.e. minor infractions, thefts, assaults, trespassing, vandalism, curfew, and H&S 11357(b)) the deputy needs to check the "To Be Notified" box.
+The reason no court appearance date is issued because the juvenile may be eligible for the PRYDE program.

-VIII.
-Detained in Juvenile Hall

-- A. If the juvenile has been lodged in Juvenile Hall, a copy of the report, approved by a supervisor, must be faxed to Juvenile Hall with the Application for Petition within 24-hours of the time of booking.
-The report must be faxed by the end of shift for juveniles booked into Juvenile Hall for DUI. - B. In every instance, when a juvenile is booked at Juvenile Hall, the petition will contain all of the elements of the crime, probable cause for arrest, and all pertinent information, such as parent's telephone number, victim's telephone number, and any other information that will aid Probation in making a determination as to the disposition of the juvenile.

-IX.
-Juvenile Warrant Arrest

-- A. Comply with provisions of CVC 40303.5, if applicable. - B. DR number is required in all cases. - C. If person is now 18 or older, Juvenile Hall must notify prior to booking at O.C.
-Jail.
+- B. Diagram on Juvenile Procedures, page 27.27 of this section. - C. Criminal Report. - VIII.
+Detained in Juvenile Hall - A. If the juvenile has been lodged in Juvenile Hall, a copy of the report, approved by a supervisor, must be faxed to Juvenile Hall with the Application for Petition within 24-hours of the time of booking.
+The report must be faxed by the end of shift for juveniles booked into Juvenile Hall for DUI. - B. In every instance, when a juvenile is booked at Juvenile Hall, the petition will contain all of the elements of the crime, probable cause for arrest, and all pertinent information, such as parent's telephone number, victim's telephone number, and any other information that will aid Probation in making a determination as to the disposition of the juvenile. - IX.
+Juvenile Warrant Arrest - A. Comply with provisions of CVC 40303.5, if applicable. - B. DR number is required in all cases. - C. If person is now 18 or older, Juvenile Hall must notify prior to booking at O.C.
+Jail. - X. Runaway - A. When a minor is reported to be a runaway and not missing, a Non-Criminal Report will be submitted without delay, and without regard to jurisdiction.
+The reporting deputy will immediately notify Teletype and enter the juvenile as a runaway.
+The Non-Criminal Incident Type will be "Runaway" for minors who run away from their own residence, and "Placement Runaway" for minors who run away from a residence they have been placed in by a government agency (e.g. Orangewood). - B. If the runaway juvenile is under the age of 16, or at risk, the deputy must advise Teletype to notify the agency having: - Jurisdiction over the missing child/runaway juvenile's residence, and;

-X. Runaway

-A. When a minor is reported to be a runaway and not missing, a Missing Persons Report (titled Runaway) will be submitted without delay, and without regard to jurisdiction.
-The reporting deputy will immediately notify Teletype and enter the juvenile in the computer as a runaway.

-If the runaway juvenile is under the age of 16, or at risk, the deputy must advise Teletype to notify the agency having:

-- A. Jurisdiction over the missing child/runaway juvenile's residence, and; - B. Jurisdiction where the juvenile was last seen.